-the correct one in the context of estimating market breakdown.
-The question is whether firms with high enough type ν^f fail to receive a loan because of informational frictions.
+Note the broad interpretation of the firm's type, defined as its propensity to receive a loan absent informational frictions.
+Firm characteristics can impact the propensity to receive a loan in equilibrium through: (i) creditworthiness and (ii) demand for bank loans.
+Banks are naturally less willing to lend to firms with a poor track record or in a fledging industry.
+However, some "good" firms may be unwilling to borrow at the rate offered by banks because they have enough financial slack, or other funding opportunities outside of the banking sector.
+This broad interpretation is the correct one in the context of estimating market breakdown.
+The question is whether firms with high enough type v^f fail to receive a loan because of informational frictions.
 In terms of inefficiency, it makes no difference whether a firm has a low type that reflects low creditworthiness or low demand for bank loans.
 In both cases, the firm would not borrow in the counterfactual of no information friction.